sensible-hq/sensible-docs/readme-sync/draft-excel-reference.md

 ---

 QUESTIONS:
-- how does a whole stringified row (no tiebreaker) get handled?
+- how does a whole stringified row (no tiebreaker) or column get handled?
--
+- how about the arrays from https://docs.sensible.so/docs/pick-values ?
+- how about https://docs.sensible.so/docs/key-value ?
+(I don't know what it outputs, single value?)
+- how about handling the zipped output of table methods into row objects? https://docs.sensible.so/docs/zip

 How does the data convert from the JSON extraction to excel sheets?